“Whatever you value most in music, pursue it.”

 That is, imagination is essential to creativity and entrepreneurship, but, “Imagination alone produces nothing.
 Creative people work.”
 (The Musician’s Way, p.
 311)

 Such musicians merge their passion for music with the practicalities of succeeding in the marketplace.
-They create musical products and services that they believe in, and then enthusiastically sell their work via diverse channels.
+They create musical products and services that they believe in and that others will want, and then enthusiastically sell their work via diverse channels.

 For instance, a group might earn income through, among other things, selling live performances, ringtones, CDs, exclusive downloads as well as sync and broadcast rights.